ehudreiter/accuracySharedTask/README.md

 # Shared Task in Evaluating Accuracy
+Our shared task focuses on techniques for evaluating the factual accuracy of texts produced by data-to-text systems.
+We welcome submissions of both automatic metrics and human evaluation protocols for this task.

+As training and development data, we provide a set of generated texts which have been manually annotated to identify factual inaccuracies.
+We will evaluate submissions to the shared task based on a separate test set of manually annotated texts, and report recall and precision compared to the test set annotations.
+This will be reported both overall, and for different types of factual inaccuracies, including incorrect numbers, incorrect names, incorrect words, and contextual errors.

-For more information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/
+For detailed information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/

 ## Shared task schedule
 * 15 December 2020: Shared task officially launched at INLG 2020
-* 15 February 2021: deadline for registration
+* 15 February 2021: deadline for notifying us that you intend to participate in the shared task (please email   e.reiter@abdn.ac.uk )
 * 15 June 2021: submission of techniques (algorithms and protocols).
 Test set released, participants must give results within 2 weeks
 * 1 August 2021: results announced
 * Sept 2021: presentation of shared task at INLG 2021